tomschidmstmuller/NetworkKIT/applocker/Readme.md

 cd C:\TEMP\

-echo Creating a cursive list of all directories and sub-directories of the selected folder e.g. c:\
+echo Creating a recursive list of all directories and sub-directories of the selected folder e.g. c:\
 dir C:\ /s /b /o:n /a:d > C:\TEMP\dirs.txt